Roxxi/avro-schema-diff/README.md

 # avro-schema-diff

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to diff any two avro schemas and provide a summary of the differences.

 ## Usage